 REU, Independent Research, and Research Interns

 Our program has three tracks which target students at different points in their education.
 The tracks differ in the degree of independence students experience when conducting research.
 We encourage students of all backgrounds and with varying levels of experience to apply to each of the tracks.
 We review applications, choose a group of students that comprises a diverse mix, and place students in the program that best fits their experience.
 Fifteen to twenty students will be in each independent research track.
 In addition, a few research interns will be accepted.
-All 3 programs run concurrently during the ten-week session from June 7 -Aug.14, 2015.
+All three programs run concurrently during the ten-week session from June 10 -August 18, 2016.

 Full-time Independent Research (with Senior Thesis Option) – 10 credits.